taoufikayoub/BlindSupportApp/README.md

 <h3 align="center">Blind Support Project</h3>

   <p align="center">
-    Smart that helps blind people in their daily life using machine learning and a mobile app.
+    Smart glasses that helps blind people in their daily life using machine learning and a mobile app.
     <br />
     <a href="https://github.com/taoufikayoub/BlindSupportApp"><strong>Explore the docs »</strong></a>
     <br />